 Each National Organisation has the right to nominate competitors to the extent of the available allocation and to send the entries to the organiser at the latest by

 May 31st, 2019.
 A list of reserve dogs and handlers may be attached to the entries.
 The reserve may take the place of an original entry, should the original competitor have to scratch.
-The reserve may also be allocated an entry in case of available entries spots after closing of entries.
 If countries choose to have a selection process, this must be OPEN to all dogs (with or without pedigree).

 All entries have to be sent in by the respective National Organisation or an appointed Team Leader.
 Any and all communication between the organisers and the countries will be done through the Team Leaders.
 The direct sending of entries to the organiser by single competitors is not possible.